- Starter or Enterprise

 |Follow up email||A toggle that will let you send a follow-up email once the form has been submitted.
 If toggled on, you will be presented with a dropdown to choose a follow-up email.
 If you don't have an existing one, you will be given the option to create a new one.|

-You can then build upon this and create additional options that can be used alongside the default form module.
-Below is an example of a cloned default module where we have added a wrapping
+You can further build your form with additional options that can be used alongside the default form module.
+Below is an example of a cloned default module wrapped in a

 The module form field generates a HubL form tag when you copy snippet, as mentioned above.
 The HubL tag has many parameters you can provide.
 It's easiest to use copy snippet when working from the design manager.
-When working locally we advise referencing the HubL tags page which details all of the parameters available.
+When working locally, refer to the HubL tags documentation, which details all of the parameters available.

-Note: All forms generated on the HubSpot CMS (excluding using the form embed code) will ignore any styling that is configured via the global form settings or form specific level settings.
+Please note: all forms generated on the HubSpot CMS (excluding using the form embed code) will ignore any styling that is configured via the global form settings or the form's individual settings.

-If your HubSpot form is being added to your page(s) that are hosted on your HubSpot CMS, you can simply use your website's stylesheets to add the desired CSS markup and style your HubSpot Forms.
+HubSpot forms added to HubSpot pages can be styled using your website's CSS.
 HubSpot includes a number of different classes and attributes on forms that are generated where you can apply styling.
-As a starting point, please refer to the HubSpot Boilerplate's Form CSS, which represents the best practices for how to style forms.
+As a starting point, refer to the HubSpot Boilerplate's form CSS, which represents the best practices for how to style forms.

-If your form is being implemented inside of a custom module, you can add your form styling code to the CSS Pane inside of the custom module.
-This will ensure that whenever this module is added to a page, that page will also have the added form styling.
-When using custom modules, we recommend adding a wrapper to the form and using that as the top-level selector for the CSS.
+Forms inside custom modules can be styled by CSS in the module's CSS pane within the design manager.
+By keeping CSS scoped to the module, you can ensure that whenever the module is added to a page, the styling comes with it.
+It's recommended to add a wrapper to the form, then using that wrapper as the top-level selector for the CSS.
 This will prevent your custom module's form styling from being overwritten by additional styles in your websites main stylesheet.
-Below is a screenshot of our custom module from above with form styling added to the CSS Pane.
+Below is a screenshot of the custom module from above with form styling added to the CSS Pane.

-Styling forms added via the HubSpot Form Embed Code
+Styling forms added via the form embed code

 Thank you for your feedback, it means a lot to us.